http4k/www/src/website/content/news/http4k-v6-unleashing-the-power-of-simplicity/index.md

 ### Developer tooling

 http4k has always been a developer-first framework and we are always looking for ways to make the developer experience better.
-The new `http4k-tools` habitat is the new home for all developer tooling, and we've added a new module
+The new `http4k-tools` Feature is the new home for all developer tooling, and we've added a new module

 ### Holy Hot Reload Batman!

-The http4k Template habitat has supported HotReload for a while, but this only supported the templating layer.
+The http4k Template Feature has supported HotReload for a while, but this only supported the templating layer.
 We've made this better and you can now hot reload your entire application, including the routing layer.
 This is a game changer for using http4k with libraries like KotlinX HTML or HTMX/Datastar, where you can now see your changes in real time.
 Check it out at `http4k-tools-hotreload`.